S.Korea seeks arrest of Samsung heir in succession probe

 The move spells fresh trouble for Lee, who, if arrested, faces a return to jail just a little over two years after being released from detention in February 2018.
 Lee already faces trial on a charge of bribery aimed at winning support to succeed ailing group patriarch Lee Kun-hee, and which involved former President Park Geun-hye, and spent a year in detention until the bribery case was suspended in 2018.

 Prosecutors said they sought Lee's arrest on suspicions of stock price manipulation and audit rule violations, among other offenses.
-Samsung declined to comment.
-Shares of Samsung Electronics were up 1.1%, outperforming a rise of 0.2% in the benchmark.
+In a statement, Lee's lawyers expressed "deep regret" at the prosecution's decision to seek his arrest, adding that he had fully cooperated with the investigation while Samsung was going through management crises.

 - READ MORE ON: